odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

     item:
       - type: city
         url: /destinations/india/states/rajasthan/cities/udaipur/
+        title: Udaipur
         content: >-
           Today, you drive an hour to Udaipur airport to connect with your onward flight.
 weight: 405
 ---
 Hidden around India are some of the finest palaces in the world, homes to royalty in out-of-the-way places.
 You start your journey in the famous Taj Mahal hotel in Mumbai, then the pilgrimage town of Maheshwar, dominated by serene Ahilya Fort, and go on to verdant Kathiwada and its snow-white palace.
 Then, you continue the royal journey in the hidden gems of Santrampur and astonishing Dungarpur, and cap it off with a stay at the very luxe Devigarh, outside Udaipur.